 Step 2: Warm Up the Oil & Prepare Surface

 Start the mower’s engine and let it warm up.
 Warmer oil will flow better than cold oil which allows you to get most of the oil to run out of your engine.

 Because the engine is now hot, take extra precautions to not directly touch the engine to reduce burns and other injuries.
 Let the mower run for about 2 minutes and shut off.

 While the engine is warming up, take this time to prepare the surface you will be using.
 Always use a hard flat surface.
 Cover the surface with cardboard, newspaper, or other material to prevent oil from penetrating your hard surface.

 Step 3: Unplug the Spark Plug Lead on Your Push Mower for Safety

 It is very important to unplug the spark plug lead from the spark plug before you begin working on your mower.
 You do not want to skip this safety step.

 This step will prevent the engine from starting if rotating the blades happen to turn the engine over.
 The spark plug lead may come off hard, but it should come off with a twist.

-Step 4: Turn Mower on Its Side
+Step 4: Place Your Push Mower on Its Side

 Gently place the lawn mower on its side.
 When placing the mower on its side, try not to place the carburetor on the bottom.
 It’s best to keep the carburetor on the high side.